jseidl/hass-magic_areas/README.md

 ### ✋ Presence Hold

 Creates a switch to manually override presence in an area.
-Useful if sensors aren’t fully reliable yet or for guests. 📖 [Learn more](https://github.com/jseidl/hass-magic_areas/wiki/Presence-Hold)
+Useful if sensors aren’t fully reliable yet or for guests.

 ➡️ Optional timeout to reset the hold automatically